jkurthoconnor/language-specific-problems/exercises/sql_subqueries.md

 FROM items WHERE sales_price IN (SELECT items.sales_price FROM items WHERE sales_price < 100.00);  -- `IN` is equivalent to  `= ANY`

+--with ANY
+SELECT name AS "Highest Bid Less Than 100 Dollars" FROM items WHERE items.id = ANY (SELECT item_id FROM bids GROUP BY item_id, amount HAVING MAX(amount) < 100.00 );

 -- but the preferred ANY solution is:
 SELECT name AS "Highest Bid Less Than 100 Dollars" FROM items WHERE 100.00 > ANY (SELECT amount FROM bids WHERE item_id=items.id);